apcode/tensorflow_fasttext/README.md

 # FastText in Tensorflow

-This based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) implemented in Tensorflow.
+This based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) but implemented in Tensorflow.
 However, it is not an exact replica of fastText.
 Instead I only implement the classifier using an embedding layer to classification.
 I do not intend to implement heirarchical softmax, instead using nce